mohamed-morsey/BlueHarvestBank/README.md

 1. **Extensibility**: A generic interface called *"CrudService"* that incorporates the basic CRUD (create, read, update, and delete) operations.
 This interface is implemented by *"CustomerService"* and *"AccountService"* in order to support CRUD operations for customers and accounts.
-If a new entity is added and needs to be supported e.g. credit card, a service is created for it that should implement that interface.
+If a new entity is added and needs to be supported e.g. credit card, a service is created for this entity and should implement that interface.
 2. **Model-View-Controller(MVC)**: The application adheres to the MVC pattern via Spring framework.
 3. **Separation of Concerns (SoC)**: The application achieves separation of concerns (SoC) via applying Data Transfer Object (DTO) pattern.
 For instance, for class *"Customer"* a DTO class called *"CustomerDto"*